 It features vivid color with a range of settings and calibrations, so you get something close to what you need for your target application.
 The HDMI display connection ensures full HD resolution, but you also have the choice of connecting through other types of ports, including USB, VGA, and AV.
 It has embedded speakers with decent sound.

-It connects not only to your laptop, but also to your gaming systems, DVD players, and other types of compatible devices.
+The Elecrow portable monitor connects not only to your laptop, but also to your gaming systems, DVD players, and other types of compatible devices.
 It’s a bright, LED display, and the monitor comes with an adjustable, multi-angle stand for viewing.
-It’s compatible with Raspberry Pi systems.
+This portable monitor is compatible with Raspberry Pi systems.
 It’s outfitted with ports that can be accessed through such control boards.
 It includes an infrared controller.

 Which portable monitor helps you meet your needs?
 Let us know in the comments below and where you’ll be using your portable monitor the most.